Global EmpireAbomiNATIONContact

 Who controls the past...

-The sheeple are largely unaware of this fact evidenced by the given that they largely believe the history as it is presented to them by the power elite.
-Professor of history Peter Kuznick mentions Three False Myths Americans Believe * about for example Pearl Harbor, World War II and Hiroshima & Nagasaki.
+Michel Foucault posits that the victors of a social struggle use their political dominance to suppress a defeated adversary's version of historical events in favor of their own propaganda, which may go so far as historical negationism*.
+History is written by the victors.
+The sheeple are largely unaware of this evidenced by the given that they largely believe the history as it is presented to them by the power elite since primary school.
+For example Professor of history Peter Kuznick mentions Three False Myths Americans Believe * about for example Pearl Harbor, World War II and Hiroshima & Nagasaki.